rafcontreras/workerize-loader-wp5/README.md

 ## With Webpack and Jest

-In Jest, it's possible to define a custom `transform` that emulates workerize-loader on the main thread.
+In Jest, it's possible to define a custom `transform` that emulates workerize-loader-wp5 on the main thread.

 First, install `babel-jest` and `identity-object-proxy`: